 Portland has an excellent tram system, which gives it a nice European feel while also making it extremely easy to navigate.
 The tram even gets you easily to and from the PDX airport.
 The downtown is fairly compact, and getting around on foot is a pleasure.
 If Portland is one stop on a Pacific Northwest jaunt, then you might want to take the Amtrak to Seattle – Portland has a nice old-fashioned train station.

-I hope, you loved reading a complete guide on Portland tour and this blog post would help you to plan Portland visit during upcoming holidays or weekend.
-Do let me know how your Portland trip was and did you enjoyed reading about best places to visit in Portland, Oregon.
+I hope, you loved reading a complete guide on the Portland tour and this blog post would help you to plan a Portland visit during the upcoming holidays or weekends.
+Do let me know how your Portland trip was and did you enjoyed reading about the best places to visit in Portland, Oregon.

 Guest Post by – Amber Charmei, originally from Manhattan, has been based in Greece since 2000.
 She writes on Mediterranean culture and cuisine – in print and on the web – and shares stories about her favorite destinations at Provocolate.